jouvetg/igm_old/doc/Inverse-modeling.md

 You may monitor the data assimilation during the inverse modelling in several ways:

 * Check that the components of the costs decrease over time, the value of cost are printed during the optimization, and a graph is produced at the end.
-* Set up igm.config.plot_result = True and igm.config.plot_live = True to monitor in live time the evolution of the field your are optimizing such as the ice thickness, the surface ice speeds, ect ...
+* Set up glacier.config.plot_result = True and glacier.config.plot_live = True to monitor in live time the evolution of the field your are optimizing such as the ice thickness, the surface ice speeds, ect ...
 You may also check (hopefully decreasing) STD given in the figure.
 * You may do the same monitoring after the run looking at optimize.nc
-* If you asked divfluxfcz to be in igm.config.opti_cost, you should check what look like the divergence of the fluc (divflux)
+* If you asked divfluxfcz to be in glacier.config.opti_cost, you should check what look like the divergence of the fluc (divflux)

 # Reference